lufinkey/BrowserCommand/README.md

 - **js** *query* [*parameter*]...

 	Queries a javascript function or value.
-The following command shows how to create a new incognito window using this command:
+The following command shows how to create a new incognito window:

 	```bash
 	browser-cmd js browser.windows.create '{"incognito":true}'